AmirSavand/expensephere-web/src/app/public/invoice/shared/components/README.md

 - Template must handle cases where invoice values are `null`.
 - Template must be fully mobile friendly.
 - Template must show the owner if the invoice is private.
-- After creating a template, it must be added in `InvoiceComponent.TEMPLATES`.
+- After creating a template, it must be added in `InvoiceService.templates`.

 ### Notes